 The Great Western Tiers Sculpture Trail is a series of sculptures in and around Deloraine, Northern Tasmania.
-Deloraine is a 30-minute drive west of Launceston (48 km) and 40-minute drive south-east of Devonport (51 km).
+Deloraine is a 30 minute drive west of Launceston (48 km) and a 40 minute drive south-east of Devonport (51 km).

 You’ll see dozens of diverse creations by gifted Tasmanian artists, each combining with the landscape to make a profound and moving statement about the essence of this beautiful region.
 A map of the Great Western Tiers Sculpture Trail is available from the Great Western Tiers Visitor Centre website linked on this page.

 Deloraine is a key regional art and craft centre in Tasmania and each November hosts the Tasmanian Craft Fair – a four-day event that draws artisans, craftspeople and visual artists from throughout Australia and internationally.